-As a large property/casualty and mortgage insurance enterprise, we are exposed to risks from many sources.
+As a large property and casualty and mortgage insurance enterprise, we are exposed to risks from many sources.
 There are certain risks that we seek for return, while other risks we accept as a by-product of being in business.
 Since certain risks can be correlated with other risks, the impact of an event or a series of events can aggregate across multiple areas simultaneously and have a material effect on our results of operations, financial position and/or liquidity.
 These exposures require an enterprise-wide view of risk with respect to the potential impact on all aspects of our operations.
 We manage our risk-taking to be within our stated risk appetites to create and preserve value for all of our stakeholders.

-ERM activities involve both the identification and assessment of a broad range of risks, the monitoring of those risks and the execution of strategies to manage these risks.
-Effective ERM also includes the determination of our capital requirements to support these risks from economic, financial and regulatory perspectives.
+ERM activities involve identifying and assessing a broad range of risks, monitoring those risks and executing strategies to manage these risks.
+Effective ERM also includes determining of our capital requirements to support these risks from economic, financial and regulatory perspectives.